shuhei/shuhei.github.com/source/_posts/2019-10-06-interpreter-and-compiler-in-rust.markdown

 ---
 layout: post
-title: "Writing an Interpreter and a Compiler in Rust"
+title: "Writing an interpreter and a compiler in Rust"
 date: 2019-10-06 23:32
 comments: true
 categories: [Rust]